-Grade Service As Action Unit (completed in 2020 - 2021) 6 Recycling Students learn about their role in preserving the environment and how they can affect change by learning how to recycle 7 Exploring Human Rights Students learn about human rights and the role of the UN; they then work on different projects to express their views on these issues and perhaps offer solutions 8 "End Polio Now" Campaign Students use language to affect change by creating campaigns and initiatives that support patients 9 Jordanian Narrative Project Students investigate the journey of migrants, immigrants and locals who constitute the Jordanian society and learn how to tell their narratives 10 Civil Society Research and Advocacy Students learn about global social issues and relate them to local issues
+Grade Service As Action Unit (completed in 2021 - 2022) 6 Composting Students learn about their role in preserving the environment and how they can affect change by learning how to compost.
+7 Exploring Sustainable Development Goals to serve the community Students learn about human rights and the role of the UN; they learn more about the sustainable development goals and then, choose a goal to work on.
+They come up with different projects to express their views on these goals and offer solutions that can serve their community.
+8 Movements Students share movements from different cultures and the history behind them as a way of supporting intercultural respect and awareness.
+9 Jordanian Narrative Project Students investigate the journey of migrants, immigrants and locals who constitute the Jordanian society and learn how to tell their narratives 10 Civil Society Research and Advocacy Students learn about global social issues and relate them to local issues